elevationtools/anyform/docs/future_work.md

 - If a stage hasn't even been brought up at all, then assume it's down.
 Perhaps guard with a flag like "--assume-down".

-- Support "one shot" stages that shouldn't be run again if they've already succeeded.
-  - Support manually forcing them to run again.
-  - Perhaps add a new state, or new field in the state file, which if it's set then don't run the stage.

 - Restamp on `down` in some scenarios: e.g. impl has changed.